 These two classes are complemented by electives for a total of 15–17 credits.

 Liberal studies students choose from a class selection that exposes them to a variety of disciplines within the context of nearly 3,000 years of history.
 Students from programs in architecture history, art history, medieval studies, government, international studies, sociology, political science, and classics are ideal candidates for the liberal studies semester.
 However, students in other majors may also find the liberal studies semester to be a good fit for their semester abroad and are encouraged to apply.
 Field trips throughout Italy are an integral part of the experience.
-Total travel time is approximately 18 days over the course of the semester and trips include locations in northern, central, and southern Italy.

 There are no mandatory class requirements in the liberal studies semester — students are free to create a full-time curriculum by choosing classes in a variety of disciplines including art history, architectural history and theory, Italian language and culture, and visual arts.
 Students typically enroll in classes that total 12–18 credits.

 Participants in the Urban Studies semester gain a deep understanding of urban development over time and learn about ancient, medieval, Renaissance, and modern Rome through site-based classes.
 Students explore public space, urban design, social housing, infrastructure services, immigrant integration, tourism, historic preservation, and economic development, and take field trips to Italy's most important artistic, economic, and political centers.
 They also have the opportunity to meet with professional planners, government officials, community activists, and others responsible for urban policy making.
 Field trips throughout Italy are an integral part of the experience.
 Total travel time is approximately 18 days over the course of the semester and trips include locations in northern, central, and southern Italy.
 Students also enroll in elective classes in art history, architectural history, photography, contemporary art, Italian culture, or politics.